vickyhella/vickyhella.github.io/docs/website-management/broken-links.md

 ### General practices

-When a link is broken, it's possible that the original page is migrated or deleted.
+When a link is broken, it's possible that the original page has been migrated or deleted.
 Therefore, you can fix it using either of the following methods as needed.

 - If the original page is migrated, find where the page is migrated and use the new URL in your docs.
 - If the original page is deleted, or you cannot find where it's migrated, delete the link from your docs.